nats-io/stan.js/README.md

 ### Publisher rate limiting

-STAN server provides a connection option called `maxPubAcksInflight` that effectively limits the number of unacknowledged messages that a publisher may have in-flight at any given time.
+NATS streaming server provides a connection option called `maxPubAcksInflight` that effectively limits the number of unacknowledged messages that a publisher may have in-flight at any given time.
 When this maximum is reached, your publisher's callback will be invoked with an error.
 If not callback was defined, an error will be thrown until the number of unacknowledged messages fall below the specified limit.

 ### Subscriber rate limiting

 Rate limiting may also be accomplished on the subscriber side, on a per-subscription basis, using a subscription option called `SubscriptionOptions#setMaxInFlight(number)`.
-This option specifies the maximum number of outstanding acknowledgements (messages that have been delivered but not acknowledged) that STAN server will allow for a given subscription.
+This option specifies the maximum number of outstanding acknowledgements (messages that have been delivered but not acknowledged) that NATS streaming server will allow for a given subscription.
-When this limit is reached, STAN server will suspend delivery of messages to this subscription until the number of unacknowledged messages falls below the specified limit.
+When this limit is reached, NATS streaming server will suspend delivery of messages to this subscription until the number of unacknowledged messages falls below the specified limit.

 ### Connection Status

-The fact that the STAN server and clients are not directly connected poses a challenge when it comes to know if a client is still valid.
+The fact that the NATS streaming server and clients are not directly connected poses a challenge when it comes to know if a client is still valid.
 When a client disconnects, the streaming server is not notified, hence the importance of calling `stan#close()`.
 The server sends heartbeats to the client's private inbox and if it misses a certain number of responses, it will consider the client's connection lost and remove it from its state.

 Before version `0.1.0`, the client library was not sending PINGs to the streaming server to detect connection failure.
 This was problematic especially if an application was never sending data (had only subscriptions for instance).
-Picture the case where a client connects to a NATS Server which has a route to a STAN server (either connecting to a standalone NATS Server or the server it embeds).
-If the connection between the STAN server and the client's NATS Server is broken, the client's NATS connection would still be ok, yet, no communication with the streaming server is possible.
+Picture the case where a client connects to a NATS Server which has a route to a NATS streaming server (either connecting to a standalone NATS Server or the server it embeds).
+If the connection between the NATS streaming server and the client's NATS Server is broken, the client's NATS connection would still be ok, yet, no communication with the streaming server is possible.

 Starting version `0.1.0` of this library and server `0.10.0`, the client library will now send PINGs at regular intervals (default is `5000` milliseconds) and will close the streaming connection after a certain number of PINGs have been sent without any response (default is `3`).
 When that happens, a callback - if one is registered - will be invoked to notify the user that the connection is permanently lost, and the reason for the failure.